IngAnto93/workshopUs63/README.md

 ## Exercise 10 - Build insight
-The purpose of this exercise is to using the Google Cloud Console to view information about your builds and their logs
+The purpose of this exercise is to use the Google Cloud Console to view information about your builds and their logs.

-#### List builds
+#### Listing builds

-You can view all builds by use the command:
+You can view all builds using the following command:

 	`gcloud builds list`

-and you obtain an output as the following:
+You should get an output as the following:

 ![alt text for screen readers](img/buildlist.JPG "gcloud builds list")

-Or You can filter this list using the option --filter, for example:
+You can also filter this list using the option __--filter__, for example:

 *	`gcloud builds list --filter status="FAILURE"`